Satya-s89/Ecommerce-Follow-Along/README.md

 - created placeorder button in cart page and added navigation to select address
 - created select address page and provided option to select one address.
 - created backend endpoint to sent all address to user.

+---

+### **🛠️ Milestone 24 worked on address in frontend and backend
+- Displayed all of products in cart.
+- Displayed All address in address selection page.
+- Displayed total price in cart.
+- Added place order button at the bottom.